echoprotocol/echowiki/how-to/sidechain-&-contract-deploy/how-to-use-eth-stake.md

 First of all you need to get smart contract address and it's ABI from our resources.

-You can found at the Internet many resources about how to use smart contracts, so therefore, here we will look at the main aspects related to our contract.

-All you need to know about contract code:
+All you need to know about contract code now is:

 ```solidity
 contract Staking {